July 10, 2021

 What courses and cohorts do you teach?
-Ben teaches some post-grad students, but mostly his students are undergraduate pre-service teachers going into primary and secondary schools.
+Ben teaches both pre-service and in-service teachers, mostly at post-grad level, to prepare or enhance their teaching in primary and secondary schools.
 Students need to learn about inclusion in education, the legislation and frameworks for teaching inclusive education, and how to go about teaching diverse kids in the classroom.

 What do you mean by inclusive education?
 “It’s about bringing opportunities to learn for everyone no matter their ability or background.
 It used to be about bringing kids with disabilities in to classrooms, but the definition has broadened”.
 Ben encourages all his students “to think about what inclusive means depending on their role and location.
 It might be indigenous inclusion for example.”

 What’s important about OER texts from your perspective: “Firstly, inclusive education is a fast moving area, the unit I was interested in drawing on an open access textbook was using a commercial textbook published in 2012.
 It’s out of date, it lacks a number of elements including indigenous education, it lacks focus on curriculum.
 There is a great opportunity with OER texts to pick up a resource that grows with the knowledge of the field.
 Secondly, asking people to pay $65 for a textbook published in 2012 is not great.”
 Ben believes knowledge should be free.
 So adopting a textbook with no costs and no digital limitations on access is the other important factor.

 What book are you adopting?
 “Opening eyes onto inclusion and diversity” is a free OER text book written by a team at the University of Southern Queensland.